alexdelorenzo/onhold/README.md

 ## `ding`

-You can either set the `$DING` environmental variable to the song you'd like to play, or supply the song with the `-s` flag.
+You can either set the `$DING` environmental variable to the sound you'd like to play, or supply the sound with the `-s` flag.

 ```bash
 $ export DING="~/Music/ding.ogg"